 Give your customers the convenience to enjoy your product on the go with single serve portions that can bend, fold and be stored almost anywhere.
 In recent years, there has been a stronger demand for packets and other types of flexible packaging because it provides more traveling options without sacrificing design and durability.

 Please note that we only print flexible packaging.
-To package your product, you will need to have packaging equipment or a co-packer to form, fill, and seal the flexible packaging.
+To package your product, you will need to have packaging equipment or a co-packer to form, fill, and seal the printed material.